English

 Give yourself time to express your feelings and to process your breakup.

-You can use a journal to note some of your hidden feelings.
 You may feel like a tremendous weight has been lifted off your shoulders after writing down your emotions.

 Take it easy, embrace all your feelings, and don't judge yourself.
 You can have different feelings at different times during your breakup and that's normal.